Achieving Distribution Competitive Advantage through People:

-- Have the opportunity to actively participate in groundbreaking research in one of the most crucial and timely challenges facing the industry and receive results, methodology and tools.
+- Had the opportunity to actively participate in groundbreaking research in one of the most crucial and timely challenges facing the industry and receive results, methodology and tools.

-- Be able to direct the scope of the research so that the results are actionable and sustainable.
+- Were able to direct the scope of the research so that the results are actionable and sustainable.

-- Have anmonth head start on competitors in understanding and implementing the new best practices developed in this consortium as well as a far deeper understanding of the best practices from workshops conducted directly with their organizations by the research team.
+- Had a month’s head start on competitors in understanding and implementing the new best practices developed in this consortium as well as a far deeper understanding of the best practices from workshops conducted directly with their organizations by the research team.

-- Have the opportunity to send up topeople from their organizations to one of the two educational programs delivered at Texas A&M University for no cost other than travel expenses during the 2015 sessions.
-The educational programs will be scheduled following the conclusion of the research.
+- Had the opportunity to send up two people from their organizations to one of the two educational programs delivered at Texas A&M University for no cost other than travel expenses during the 2015 sessions.
+The educational programs were scheduled following the conclusion of the research.

 Value to Members

-- Distributors and manufacturers will gain competitive advantage by implementing the scientific Optimizing Human Capital Development methods and using the tools developed to maximize value propositions.
+- Distributors and manufacturers gained a competitive advantage by implementing the scientific Optimizing Human Capital Development methods and using the tools developed to maximize value propositions.

-- Technology companies will gain the knowledge base, methods and tools that can be implemented in their systems.
+- Technology companies gained the knowledge base, methods, and tools that can be implemented in their systems.

-In addition to the body of knowledge resulting from this research, consortium members will receive the following tangible outcomes:
+In addition to the body of knowledge resulting from this research, consortium members received the following tangible outcomes:

-Consortium members will participate directly in the research and gain a better understanding of the findings.
-The full report will be issued to each consortium member with all analysis performed on the firm itself with the firm’s own data.
-Direct recommendations will be made for individual participating firm on:
+Consortium members participated directly in the research to gain a better understanding of the findings.
+The full report was issued to each consortium member with all analysis performed on the firm itself with the firm’s own data.
+Direct recommendations were made for individual participating firms on: